 Take It to the People

-Do you want to know what your patrons want?
+Do you want to know what the patrons of your library want?
 Just ask them.
 There are many simple tools you can use to poll your patrons and community members to discover what, exactly, they want from you.
 Social platforms are especially useful for gathering feedback on the kinds of programs, activities and media your community wishes your library would offer.
 For example, if your library is in a predominantly retired community, you might want to shrink the young adults section in favor of titles that appeal to a more senior crowd.
 Or your social polling might reveal that your community of busy and tech-savvy young families wants to see more children’s literature added to your audiobook collection.

 Leverage data from social polling and other direct-to-patrons methods to better align your library’s assets and activities with your community’s needs, which will aid in driving foot traffic through your doors and boosting your relevance among key constituents.